WarlonZeng/NYUHackathon2017/README.md

 http://ec2-54-210-90-217.compute-1.amazonaws.com:5000/

 ## Inspiration
-Very so often we get spammed by "visionaries" to implement their idea.
-So we built an web app that takes upon that brilliant or naive idealism and find the right person to deal with them.
+Very so often we get invited by "visionaries" to implement their idea.
+So we built an web app that takes upon their brilliant ideas and match the right person to help them.
+Especially in Hackathons, finding a match can same time and stress.

 ## What it does
 "Findit" is a web-app platform that aims connects main campus students with ideas to school of engineering computer science students with skills.
 Sign up with your Net ID, school, major, and post your required skill needed for your idea.
 Not a recruiter?
 Don't need to post an idea -- just list off your skills!

-## How I built it
+## How we built it
 ### Technologies involved
 * Linux
 * Apache